How and why the Internet is causing the demise of traditional organized religion

 The Spotlight Effect is powerful force, magnified exponentially by technology

 I saw the below chart being shared the other day created by Twitter user Ryan Burge, and it went reasonably viral so I’m using it as a reason to bring up a topic I’ve spent time thinking about for many years.
-This chart indeed validated a thesis I wrote on my former future trends blog in 2013: that the internet would mark the end of the major organized religions of the past (or at least put their futures gravely into question).
+This chart indeed validated a thesis I was talking about over 15+ years ago now: that the internet would mark the end of the major organized religions of the past (or at least put their futures gravely into question).
 As a sidenote, we seem to be replacing them with a long tail of tribes everyone has their feet in several of concurrently, but that is a topic for a different post.

 Let’s dig into what’s going on with the decline of traditional organized religion, plus add some fresh thinking on this topic.

-To start, I previously explored why organized religion is easily one of the best examples of the efficacy of marketing.
+Again, I previously explored why organized religion is easily one of the best examples of the efficacy of marketing in many blog posts, columns and talks in the early 2000s (shared belief structures, logos, belonging, “in group” tribal messaging, etc, this is not new ground and fairly understood - even ‘cult of mac’ users constitute a religion).
 This is important to understand before you go on.
-Great, that was easy to understand most of you already get it.
 Before we get to the fun concepts for today, let’s be a bit dry and talk about what the internet technically has changed (then we’ll go through the philosophical implications of why that change mattered a lot).

 The 2 technical mechanisms by which the Internet is accelerating the decline of religion: